T3kton/t3kton.github.io/source/contractor/Introduction.rst

-Structure Configuration can work for Containers (and the like) as well as OS installers (Baremetal/VM/Blade/AWS, etc.)  Now when the Operations people need to turn it up to 11 (or 12) they just pick the location to deploy and no matter if it is hosted on prem in VMs, or deployed to AWS for some peak load handling, Operations can scale as needed, to whatever.
+Structure Configuration can work for Containers (and the like) as well as OS installers (Baremetal/VM/Blade/AWS, etc.)  Now when the Operations people need to turn it up to 11 (or 12) they just pick the location to deploy and no matter if it is hosted on premise in VMs, or deployed to AWS for some peak load handling, Operations can scale as needed, to whatever.

-Also by allowing every thing, no matter the platform, to be tracked in the same place, you now have a single source of truth for your monitoring sytem to rely on.
+Also by allowing every thing, no matter the platform, to be tracked in the same place, you now have a single source of truth for your monitoring system to rely on.
 You don't have to worry about parts of your Micro Services failing to auto-register.
 And, you know exactly what is deployed where; useful when hardware needs to be swapped out.